particle-iot/thatconf-workshop-2019/content/docs/ch3.md

 #define AZURE_CONNECTON_STRING "<Your Azure IoT Hub or Azure IoT Central Connection String>"
 ```

 5. Next, create a callback method for Azure IoT to use when you call a command from IoT Central, and initialize the Hub object.
-The second parameter is for a Cloud2Device messages, which we're not using here, so we just set it to `NULL`.
+The second parameter is for a Cloud2Device messages, which you're not using here, so you just set it to `NULL`.

 ```cpp
 int callbackDirectMethod(char *method, byte *payload, unsigned int length);